Listen to this Article::

 What is in Red Tattoo Inks That Make Them Unsafe?

 Red inks used in tattooing are made of many different ingredients.
-Most often, they are comprised of a dry pigment, a carrier fluid/solution, and a biocidal agent/shelf stabilizer.
-These ingredients are commonly found on the labeling of the bottle but sometimes don’t include everything that is in them.
+They are often comprised of a dry pigment, a carrier fluid/solution, and a biocidal agent/shelf stabilizer.
+These ingredients are commonly found on the labeling of the bottle but sometimes don’t include everything in them.

 Red Tattoo Ink Impurities.